hugomoran159/IIP2/pages/index.md

 A diverse range of funding, from numerous sources, is required to deliver all of these tenures in large numbers.

-Let's examine how tenures are funded under three separate scenarios:
+Let's examine how tenures are funded under **three separate scenarios**:

 ** Current Residential Development Finance Market **